 Uber and Lyft rideshare drivers offer a convenient transportation service for people in Hamilton County.
 But, the convenience can turn into a calamity when a rideshare vehicle gets involved in a wreck.
 If you were injured in an accident involving a Lyft or Uber vehicle, you may be able get compensated for your losses.

-The Law Offices of Ogle, Elrod & Baril, PLLC can help you pursue compensation for your medical bills, lost wages, pain and suffering, and other damages.
+OEB Law, PLLC can help you pursue compensation for your medical bills, lost wages, pain and suffering, and other damages.
 Our Uber & Lyft rideshare accident lawyers in Hamilton County, TN help personal injury victims recover the compensation they deserve.
 Call us today to schedule a free case review at 865-546-1111.

 We Can Help You After Your Rideshare Accident

 Accidents involving Lyft and Uber may become complicated because commercial companies, private individuals, and insurance agencies are involved.
 We know, though, how to sort out the facts and identify the parties responsible for your damages.

 OEB Law, PLLC, can help you file an insurance claim and protect your rights to pursue compensation.
 We handle all aspects of the claim process, which may include: